backstage/backstage/docs/tutorials/enable-public-entry.md

 ## Requirements

+- The app needs to be served by the `app-backend` plugin, or this won't work;
-- The tutorial will only work for those using backstage-cli to build and serve their Backstage app.
+- Also it will only work for those using `backstage-cli` to build and serve their Backstage app.

 ## Step-by-step

-1. Create a `index-public-experimental.tsx` in your app `src` folder;
+1. Create a `index-public-experimental.tsx` in your app `src` folder.
    :::note
    The filename is a convention, so it is not currently configurable.
    :::